hunter-college-ossd-spr-2020/project-evaluation/atom2_evaluation.md

 4. Is the code easy to understand?
 Browse some source code files and make a judgment based on your random sample.
-The code si easy to understand since there is a good amount of documentation in the source code.
+The code is easy to understand since there is a good amount of documentation in the source code.
 <br>

 5. Is this a big project?
 If you can, find out about how many lines of code